nuria-sv/toscca-mm/README.md

 <!-- badges: end -->

-_tosccamm_ is the package to implement the Thresholded Ordered Sparse CCA for Multiple Measurements (TOSCCA-MM) method described in Senar, et al., ?? (paper not yeat available).
+_tosccamm_ is the package to implement the Thresholded Ordered Sparse CCA for Multiple Measurements (TOSCCA-MM) method described in Senar, et al., ?? (paper not yet available).

 ## Installation